University of Tasmania: Student life

-Student unionism
+Student union

 Until 2008, there were two separate student unions: the Tasmania University Union (TUU) in Hobart and the Student Association (SA) in Launceston.
 Following the abolition of compulsory student unionism in 2007, the SA and the TUU amalgamated into one statewide organisation representing all UTAS students.

 The TUU is responsible for the overseeing of all the university's many sports clubs and societies.
 Some of these include faculty-based societies providing academic and careers guidance; societies relating to various interests, such as the Old Nick Company; and various sporting clubs, including cricket, football, rugby union and soccer.

 The TUU also publishes the independent student media at the University of Tasmania, Togatus.

 Postgraduate students are represented by the TUU through the Tasmania University Union Postgraduate Council.
 The TUU Postgraduate Council was previously organised as the Tasmania University Postgraduate Association (TUPA).
 TUPA was established in 1982 to represent postgraduate research students on campus independently of the TUU.

-Residential colleges and student accommodation
+Residential colleges

 The university maintains a strong residential college system, as well as providing more independent apartment-style living.
 A key aspect of campus life, the residential colleges are equipped with modern facilities and host several events during the semesters.
 The colleges also maintain their respective student clubs, key in the passing of traditions from one cohort to the next.
 The southern colleges annually compete in a series of sporting events including Rugby, Australian Football, Cricket, Softball, Basketball, Table Tennis, Tennis and Soccer.

-The college system comprises Christ College, Jane Franklin Hall and St. John Fisher College in Hobart, and Kerslake Hall, Leprena and Investigator Hall in Launceston.
-The university accommodation system also includes the University Apartments and Mount Nelson Villas in Sandy Bay, Hobart Apartments and MidCity in the Hobart CBD, Endeavour Hall in Beauty Point for students of the Australian Maritime College, Newnham Apartments and Inveresk Apartments in Launceston, and West Park Apartments in Burnie.
+The college system comprises Christ College, Jane Franklin Hall and St. John Fisher College, and Hytten Hall (originally open from 1959–1980 and re-established in 2023) in Hobart, and Kerslake Hall, Leprena and Investigator Hall in Launceston.
+The university accommodation system also includes the University Apartments in Sandy Bay and Hobart Apartments in the Hobart CBD, Endeavour Hall in Beauty Point for students of the Australian Maritime College, Newnham Apartments and Inveresk Apartments in Launceston, and West Park Apartments in Burnie.

-Two other residential colleges once existed in Hobart – the non-denominational Hytten Hall (1959–1980) located on the Sandy Bay campus, and now used as a building for the Faculty of Education, and Ena Waite Women's College (1968–1980), operated by the Catholic Church and located in central Hobart, which amalgamated with St. John Fisher College.
+One other residential college once existed in Hobart – Ena Waite Women's College (1968–1980), operated by the Catholic Church and located in central Hobart, which amalgamated with St. John Fisher College.
 An off-campus student residence in Launceston, Clarence House, operated from 2004 to 2008.